-(i) Amortised cost
+Amortised cost (i)

 A financial asset is measured at amortised cost if it is held within a business model whose objective is to hold financial assets to collect contractual cash flows and the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-All receivables and cash and cash equivalents are classified under this category.
+All receivables, cash and bank balances and term deposits are classified under this category.
 Any gain or loss is recognised in profit or loss when the financial asset is derecognised, reclassified, through the amortisation process or in order to recognise impairment gains or losses.

-(ii) Fair value through other comprehensive income
+Fair value through other comprehensive income